SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

-First, notice that the `FortuneService` constructor takes a `IHystrixCommandOptions` as a parameter.
-This is the configuration used by the command and has been populated with configuration data read during `Startup`.
+First, notice above that the `FortuneService` constructor takes a `IHystrixCommandOptions` as a parameter.
+This is the command configuration that is used by the command and has been previously populated with configuration data read during `Startup`.

 Second, notice the two protected methods `Run()` and `RunFallback()`.
-These are the worker methods for the command and ultimately does the work the Hystrix command is intended to do.
+These are the worker methods for the command and they ultimately do the work the Hystrix command is intended to do.
 The `Run()` method uses a `HttpClient` to make a REST request of the Fortune micro-service returning the result as a string.
 The `RunFallback()` method just returns a hard coded fortune.

-The controller code simply invokes the async method `RandomFortuneAsync()` to start command execution.
+To invoke the command, the controller code simply invokes the async method `RandomFortuneAsync()` to start command execution.

-You have multiple ways in which you can cause commands to execute and obtain its result.
+You have multiple ways in which you can cause commands to begin executing.

-To execute a command synchronously you can make use of the commands `Execute()` method,
+To execute a command synchronously you can make use of the commands `Execute()` method:

 ```
 var command = new FortuneService(....);
 string result = command.Execute();
 ```

-To execute a command asynchronously, you should use the `ExecuteAsync()` method,
+To execute a command asynchronously, you can make use of the `ExecuteAsync()` method:

 ```
 var command = new FortuneService(....);
 string result = await command.ExecuteAsync();
 ```

 You can also use Rx.NET extensions and observe the results of a command by using the `Observe()` method.
-The `Observe()` method returns a `hot` observable which has already started command execution.
+The `Observe()` method returns a `hot` observable which will have already started execution.

 ```
 var command = new FortuneService(....);